arosenkranz/scenarios/dd101-developer/03-apm/step5.md

 2. In the graph metrics editor below the search field, select `Resource` for **group by**.

-3. In the **Facets** on the left, select `Error` under **Status**. `ERROR` appears in the search field as a filter. <p> Notice that the resources/endpoints that had the `ActionView::Template::Error: undefined method [] for nil:NilClass` error are the only resources in the graph. <p> Also, notice that there are no more errors since you restarted the app.
+3. In the **Facets** on the left, select `Error` under **Status**. `ERROR` appears in the search field as a filter.

+  Notice that the resources/endpoints that had the `ActionView::Template::Error: undefined method [] for nil:NilClass` error are the only resources in the graph.

+  Also, notice that there are no more errors since you restarted the app.

 4. Delete `ERROR` from the search field.